solarphase/solarphase/readme.md

     $ ./bin/setup

-All that remains now is that you edit the `.env` file you just copied so that it has valid database credentials.
+All that remains now is that you edit the `.env` file so that it has valid database credentials.
 Then you will have to migrate the database and create a user that you can login with:

     $ php artisan db:migrate
     $ php artisan tinker